-The company has not transferred any amount to the general reserves due to losses.
+The Company has not transferred any amount to the general reservesduring the financial year under review.

 The fixed assets of the Company have been adequately insured during thefinancial year under review.

 DIRECTORS & KMP

-Mr. Rajiv Batra (DIN 00748729) is retiring by rotation and being eligibleoffer himself for re-appointment.
+Mr. Rajesh Batra (DIN 00020764) is retiring by rotation andbeing eligible offers himself for re-appointment.

 DECLARATION BY INDEPENDENT DIRECTORS

-The salient features of the financial statement of the subsidiary is set out in theprescribed Form AOC-1 which forms part of the annual report.
+The salient features of the financial statement of the subsidiary isset out in the prescribed Form AOC-1 as Annexure IV which forms part of the board report.